dfelinto/blender-manual/manual/troubleshooting/recover.rst

 .. tip::

-   It is important, when browsing, to enable the detailed list view.
-   Otherwise, you will not be able to figure out the dates of the auto-saved blend-files.
+   Enable the detailed list view when browsing auto-saved files to show which is the most recent.

    .. figure:: /images/troubleshooting_recover_display-file-date.png